 2. Eligibility to Enter

 a) Male only Competitions shall be open to any member of a club affiliated to Norfolk County Bowls Association (N.C.B.A.)
 The competitions are 2 Bowl Singles, 4 Bowl Singles, Under 25 Singles, Senior Singles, Secretaries Singles, Champion of Champions, Pairs, Senior Pairs, 2 Wood Blocks and 3 Wood Rinks.

 b) Mixed Competitions shall be open to any male member of a club affiliated to Norfolk County Bowls Association (N.C.B.A.) and any female member of a club affiliated to the Norfolk County Women’s Bowls Association (N.C.W.B.A.)
-The female competitor(s) need not necessarily come from the same affiliated club as the male competitor(s).
-The Competitions are Mixed Pairs, Senior Mixed Pairs and Mixed 3 Bowl Rinks
+The female competitor(s) need not necessarily come from the same affiliated club as the male competitor(s) but must come from the same County Area.
+The Competitions are Mixed Pairs, Senior Mixed Pairs and Mixed Rinks.

 c) Under 25 Open Pairs Competition is run by the N.C.B.A but is open to any combination of male or female players (i.e. 2 males, 2 females, or 1 male and 1 female) Competitors, as in rules 1(a) and 1(b), must be affiliated to the N.C.B.A. or the N.C.W.B.A.
 Players forming a pair may come from any club or area within the N.C.B.A. or N.C.W.B.A.

 d) All new club members must be registered with the County Secretary 3 days prior to the competition round they are going to play in.

 3. Rules and Laws Applicable to games